dpmcgonigle/fingerprinting-llms/docs/ISSUES.md

 Note that this appears to be exceedingly rare (I ran into it once in scoring 100 files, I think).

+### 11/21/2025 -- I ran into this consistently now
+When grading Mixtral-generated docs with Llama, I'm getting this consistently, so I decided to bump up to int32

 ##  Mixtral-8x7B-Instruct-v0.1-AWQ failure
 I wasn't able to get this working.
 I troubleshot it for a while and then gave up, using Mixtral-8x7B-Instruct-v0.1 for the "secondary LLM".